Long-Run Aggregate Supply

 ) to (PL2

 ).
 Companies increase production and increase their prices to meet the increase in demand.
-A short-run equilibrium is reached where the price level is PL2
+Short-run equilibrium is reached where the price level is PL2

 and production increases to QSR